chapel-lang/chapel/doc/rst/language/spec/tuples.rst

    *Rationale*

-   Tuple expressions and other forms of referential tuple are designed to act like a lightweight bundle of arguments.
+   Tuple expressions and other forms of referential tuple are designed to act like a light-weight bundle of arguments.
 They behave similarly to the individual arguments of a function call.

    It would be prohibitively expensive for some argument types (such as